 - The aircraft or watercraft was not being demonstrated to a prospective buyer.

-In other words, accidents where alcohol or extreme behavior are involved, where passengers are not paying to be aboard the craft, or when the trip is a demonstration for a potential buyer, may not be protected.
+In other words, accidents where alcohol or extreme behavior are involved, where passengers are paying to be aboard the craft, or when the trip is a demonstration for a potential buyer, may not be protected.

 For most recreational aircraft and watercraft owners in Alaska, it would seem that purchasing even a small amount of liability insurance would be a prudent choice.
 This option provides unlimited protection from potential liability to friends, family and neighbors who are along for a weekend trip.